Can you make money from Google Adsense advertising?

 It is possible to make some money if your site traffic is lower.
 But if you decide to add advertising, you will need to do a lot of work on increasing your visitor numbers.

-Increasing traffic depends on how well you use and apply search engine optimization (SEO).
-You can read more about SEO in our article about how to use competitor’s keywords to increase traffic to your blog.
+Increasing traffic depends on how well you use search engine optimization (SEO).

-The second is that your blog must be focussed on a particular theme or topic.
-The subject you are writing and publishing about needs to be consistent so that advertisers are attracted to your site.
+The second is that you must focus your blog on one particular theme or topic.
+The subject you are writing and publishing about needs to be consistent so that you can attract advertisers to your site.

-As a simplistic example, if you write about cars, you can expect ads about cars.
+As a simplistic example, if you write about cars, you can expect ads for cars.
 If you write about fashion, you can expect ads for clothes.

 If your site meets these two criteria, you can expect to make money and grow your business into truly monetized blogging.